 Tatum sets Game 7 record with 51 points, Celtics beat 76ers 112-88

-One game after missing 14 of his first 15 shots only to awaken in the fourth quarter, Tatum got off to the fast start the Celtics needed.
-He scored 25 in the back-and-forth first half and 17 more in Boston’s 33-10 third quarter that turned a three-point lead into a runaway.
+One game after missing 14 of his first 15 shots only to awaken in the fourth quarter in time to save their season, Tatum scored 25 in the back-and-forth first half and 17 more in Boston’s 33-10 third quarter that turned a three-point lead into a runaway.

-The Celtics, who lost to the Golden State Warriors in the NBA Finals last year, will face the Miami Heat in the Eastern Conference finals, which begin on Wednesday in Boston.
+The Celtics, who lost to the Golden State Warriors in the NBA Finals last year, will face the Miami Heat in the East finals for the second straight season.
+Game 1 is on Wednesday in Boston.

+“I was relieved just to get another chance.
+Our season could have been over after Game 6,” said Tatum, who broke the Game 7 record of 50 points Stephen Curry set two weeks ago.
+"It definitely was on my mind that I had played as bad as it could get, for 43 minutes.

+“I thought we had the right group.
+I really did,” said Sixers coach Doc Rivers, who was on the Boston bench when the Celtics won it all in 2008.
+“We played great all year and this loss absolutely diminishes what we did this year in some way. ...
+I think this team is headed right.
+I thought we took another step this season.
+And then tonight I think we took a step backward.
+But that’s OK.
+That happens, too.”

-Tatum started 0 for 6 in a Game 5 loss and missed 14 of his first 15 shots overall from the floor in Game 6 before erupting for four 3-pointers in the final 4:14 to force the decisive seventh game.
+Tatum started 0 for 6 in a Game 5 loss and missed 14 of his first 15 shots overall from the floor in Game 6 before making four 3-pointers in the final 4:14 to force the decisive seventh game.

 He picked up where he left off, scoring Boston’s first basket and 11 points in the first quarter, 14 more in the second and outscoring the Sixers on his own, 17-10, in the third.
 The 33-10 edge in the third was the most lopsided quarter in a Game 7 since at least 1997.